Advertiser Disclosure

 Most consumers who enroll in debt settlement programs stop making payments to creditors to speed up the process.
 Instead, they make monthly contributions to a dedicated account.
 The funds are used to pay creditors as settlement agreements are reached.

-Advantages to Debt Settlement:
+Advantages of Debt Settlement:

 Here are some benefits of debt settlement programs: